History of Kelantan FA: George Boateng (2014–15)

-Tan Sri Annuar Musa officially confirmed the appointment via his official Facebook page, and George Boateng will be assisted by six other coaches, including the current interim head coach Hashim Mustapha.
-The former Hull City skipper has a wealth of Premier League football experience and has also been capped by the Dutch national team on four occasions.
+Tan Sri Annuar Musa officially confirmed the appointment via his official Facebook page, and George Boateng was assisted by six other coaches, including the current interim head coach Hashim Mustapha.
+The former Hull City skipper had a wealth of Premier League football experience and had also been capped by the Netherlands national team on four occasions.

-His last playing stint in Malaysia with T-Team will also be beneficial towards his understanding of the local game.
-He later was replaced by Azraai Khor in the middle 2015 Malaysia Super League season.
+His last playing stint in Malaysia with T-Team also helped his understanding of the local game.
+He was later replaced by Azraai Khor in the middle of the 2015 Malaysia Super League season.

 Azraai Khor (2015)

 Azraai Khor came in the middle season to replace George Boateng.
-However his appointment could not help the team with only 1 win in the league during his management and his best achievement is becoming the 2015 Malaysia FA Cup runner up behind LionsXII.
-He resigned after 0–3 loss to LionsXII.
+However his appointment could not help the team with only 1 win in the league during his management and his best achievement was becoming the 2015 Malaysia FA Cup runner up behind LionsXII.
+He resigned after a 0–3 loss to LionsXII.

 K. Devan (2016)

-On 5 December 2015, K. Devan was officially introduced to the fan along with 3 of their new local player signing to play in upcoming 2016 season.
-After an unsatisfactory performance shown by the team in the league, he had make a decision to resign on 12 May 2016 citing personal reason.
+On 5 December 2015, K. Devan was officially introduced to the fans along with three of their new local players signing to play in the upcoming 2016 season.
+After an unsatisfactory performance shown by the team in the league, he made a decision to resign on 12 May 2016 citing personal reasons.

 Velizar Popov (2016)

-On 12 May 2016, Kelantan FA has hired former Maldives national team coach, Velizar Popov to handle the Super League side until the end of the 2016 season following former head coach K. Devan's resignation after an unsatisfactory performance of the team under his guidance.
-Bulgarian Popov has been tasked to ensure Kelantan finish in the top four of the Super League and reach the semi-finals of the Malaysia Cup.
-He made his debut as Kelantan head coach playing against Selangor on away match on 18 May in Shah Alam Stadium with impressive performance played more than 70 min with 10 players after the red card of Wan Zack in the massive derby draw 0–0.
+On 12 May 2016, Kelantan FA hired former Maldives national team coach, Velizar Popov to handle the Super League side until the end of the 2016 season following former head coach K. Devan's resignation after an unsatisfactory performance of the team under his guidance.
+Bulgarian Popov was tasked to ensure Kelantan finish in the top four of the Super League and reach the semi-finals of the Malaysia Cup.
+He made his debut as Kelantan head coach playing against Selangor in the away match on 18 May in Shah Alam Stadium with an impressive performance played more than 70 min with 10 players after the red card of Wan Zack in the massive derby draw 0–0.
 Popov reached the most impressive and biggest win ever in the history of the club in away official match for Kelantan on 15 July against Terengganu with 6–1 in Kuala Terengganu in the East Coast Derby for the Malaysian Super League Week 14.
-Kelantan under Popov's guidance became the first team alongside Kedah to qualify for this year's Malaysia Cup quarter-finals after 3 wins and one draw in their first 4 matches in the group stage with 2 matches more left before the end.
+Kelantan under Popov's guidance became the first team alongside Kedah to qualify for that year's Malaysia Cup quarter-finals after 3 wins and one draw in their first 4 matches in the group stage with 2 matches more left before the end.
 He left the club after his contract was not extended for 2017.